TMFNK/context-manager/README.md

 # context-manager

-> A hybrid memory skill for [opencode](https://opencode.ai), with persistent knowledge storage
+> A hybrid memory skill for OpenCode, with persistent knowledge storage
 > and efficient context management to reduce token usage in long AI sessions.

 ---